Legacy Russell: Writing

 Russell writes about art, gender, race, and technology, particularly as they intersect with histories of cyberculture.
 In 2012, Russell coined the term "Glitch Feminism", which Russell says "embod[ies] error as a disruption to gender binary, as a resistance to the normative".

 In 2019, The Carl & Marilynn Thoma Art Foundation awarded Russell the Arts Writing Award in Digital Arts, which offers awardees a spot in the Rauschenberg Residency fellowship.

 Her first book, Glitch Feminism: A Manifesto, was published in September 2020 by Verso Books.
 A Forbes review stated, "Glitch Feminism is a rallying cry, a recapturing of cyberfeminism oriented to include and spotlight the many queer and non-white voices who in their practice live out the awesome potential of an enmeshed digital feminism: the glitch."
 The New York Times stated the book is "Grounded in theory... but a fast, percussive read".

-According to Russell's website, her second book, Black Meme, "explores the impact of Blackness, Black life, and Black social death on contemporary conceptions of virality borne in the age of the Internet."
+In May 2024, Russell published her second book, Black Meme: A History of the Images that Make Us, with Verso Books.
+According to Russell's website, Black Meme, "explores the impact of Blackness, Black life, and Black social death on contemporary conceptions of virality borne in the age of the Internet."
 Black Meme was awarded a Creative Capital Award in 2021.